 Food was simple then, if it tasted bad you did not eat it or you could get sick.
 If it tasted good then you ate it.
 The more good it tasted, like fresh bread does, the more of it you would eat.
 It's just horse sense and we had lots of that.
 So we ate those candies for an hour and then were very sick for a day except for my aunt.
 She couldn't cook for three days but I think she might have stretched out her sickness a bit.

 We knew nothing except that when you would put one in your mouth it tasted so great that you then put two in your mouth and that tasted even better so then you tried to fit three in your mouth but they wouldn't fit so you just ate two at time but you ate them as fast as you could.

-Then the best Shetland Pony stallion in England and hence the world got into the candy and he ate for about half an hour and he could not vomit so we thought he was going to die.
+Then the best Exmoor Pony stallion in England and hence the world got into the candy and he ate for about half an hour and since horses cannot vomit we thought he was going to die.
 I was horrified; he was on his side and crying and moaning.
-That was also the favorite of my brother who raised it and he was angry at me for the candies.
+That was also the favorite of my cousin who raised it and he was angry at me for the candies.
 Then everyone else except my aunt got angry at me too.
 It was a real quandary.
 Since the queen gave us the sweets, if the little stallion died and we told the truth, it would be an act of insurrection to mention the queen (we thought).
 The real problem was that they were sure to question the men first and they were all half horse and they couldn't lie, they didn't even know how to lie.
 We were all going to die, I was certain of it.

 Then we realized the candy was more like apples than we thought.
 Basically we all realized that the candies were like green apples.
 Horse's die if they ate more than a few green apples and the stallion had eaten about 5 pounds of candy so we knew that stallion was going to die and then we would die, and it was certain to be a slow and painful death by torture.